Compassion towards others is often considered a virtue. We are quick to praise those who show compassion towards others.

-A coach can play a critical role in helping clients develop self-compassion through a supportive, safe, and embracing relationship.
+A coach can play a critical role in helping leaders develop self-compassion through a supportive, safe, and embracing relationship.
 They can help clients develop the three elements of compassion:

 - Notice and name their own sources of suffering relating to work

 - Feel their pain instead of pushing it away